Menu

 Download my CV here.

-My current research focuses on Latinx, disabled, and undocumented activism in response to historical and contemporary rhetorics of dehumanization.
-This focus informs my monograph project, Embodying the Struggle: The Multimodal Rhetorics of Women of Color Activists, which examines the interactions of activists’ public speech and writing, embodied presence, and movement through space(s) to theorize new concepts for analyzing “marginalized multimodalities.”
+My current monograph project, Embodying the Struggle: The Multimodal Rhetorics of Women of Color Activists, examines the interactions of activists’ public speech and writing, embodied presence, uses of technology, and movement through space(s) to theorize new concepts for analyzing “marginalized multimodalities.”

 Professional Address